hellerve/klutz/README.md

 # klutz

 **Disclaimer: Proof-of-concept software!
-Probably does not work most of the time.**
+Probably does not work most of the time.
+  It also depends on the bugfixes of the zepto standard module `compiler/ast` that will be in the upcoming version of zepto (`v0.9.7`, if you are reading from the future)**

 klutz compiles zepto modules to Clojure namespaces.
 Named `klutz` because `clotz` is not a pun.